Table of Contents

 - Only 12% of adults meet the daily fruit intake recommendations.
 (26)

-Most people just aren’t eating enough fruits and vegetables, but a convenient, high-quality superfood supplement can help bridge the gap and add more key nutrients to the diet.
+Most people just aren’t eating enough fruits and veggies (in both quantity and variety), but a convenient, high-quality superfood supplement can help bridge the gap and add more key nutrients to the diet.

 In a greens supplement, the missing ingredient in comparison to fresh produce is fiber.
 Fiber plays a major role in: